 Note: The odds above are taken from different bookmakers at the start of the race.

-Thus, to insure that you are able to obtain a profit on the race, no matter what the result is, you have to bet on all horses and wager more on the favorite (horse A in this example) and progressively less as you get to the underdogs (horse E in this example).
+Thus, to ensure that you are able to obtain a profit on the race, no matter what the result is, you have to bet on all horses and wager more on the favorite (horse A in this example) and progressively less as you get to the underdogs (horse E in this example).
 The odds above are taken from different bookmakers at the start of the race:

 Considering the $1,000 initial budget in bets, the lowest net gain you can achieve in this example would be $20 (2%) which would be on the higher end of the typical rate of return you would obtain using a sure bet strategy (normally between 1% and 2% return).

 The added difficulty, of course, is finding the odds that allow this type of betting as they would have to be taken with multiple bookmakers.
 Indeed, bookmakers never offer bets on an event whose odds could add up to a sure bet.
 By doing so they would create an incentive for users to rely on this type of tactic as well as cancel their eventual profit margin on bettors who did not.